-A yellow butterfly is a great way to connect to your inner childlike self that’s both playful and sincere.
+A yellow butterfly is a great way to connect to your inner self that’s both playful and sincere.

 With a yellow butterfly tattoo, you can demonstrate your innocence and your love for peace, a happy and gentle tattoo that connects you to others.

 Butterflies are popular symbols of transformation, rebirth, and renewal.